 Optimal management usually takes weeks to months to achieve and requires continued communication among the physician, patient, family members, and others.

 Alerting medications are used for the treatment of excessive daytime sleepiness.
 Amphetamines and methylphenidate (Ritalin) are general CNS stimulants that decrease sleepiness and improve alertness.
-Modafinil (Provigil) has alerting effects similar to those of the traditional stimulants but has less undesirable side effects.
+Modafinil (Provigil) and armondafinil (Nuvigil) have alerting effects similar to those of the traditional stimulants but has less undesirable side effects.

 Anticataplectic medications are used to treat cataplexy, hypnagogic hallucinations, and sleep paralysis.
 Tricyclic antidepressants (TCAs) are often effective in controlling cataplexy, but also frequently produce side effects that could limit their use.

 Selective serotonin reuptake inhibitors (SSRIs) are also useful in the treatment of cataplexy and their side effects are milder.
 Sodium oxybate (Xyrem) is a medication with anticataplectic effects that also improves disturbed nocturnal sleep.